coffeehb/makeMyCSRF/README.md

 ```
 ## How to get request from TamperData / BurpSuite

-Basiccaly, you just have to copy the request content from your favorite tool.
+Basically, you just have to copy the request content from your favorite tool.

 This video will show you how to get data from TamperData and use it with makeMyCSRF :